HubbeKing/selfhost-services/apps/foundry-vtt/README.md

 Foundry image built as private Docker Hub image, it's a simple node.js image.

-Each instance of Foundry VTT uses one kubernetes manifest.
+Each instance of Foundry VTT uses one folder of manifests.